 Abstract algebra and category theory

-For many years before I started my bachelor degree, I learnt and practiced math in the fields of Euclidean Geometry, Number Theory and Combinatorics.
+For many years before I started my bachelor degree, I learnt and practiced maths in the fields of Euclidean Geometry, Number Theory and Combinatorics.
 In the present I work mostly with object oriented programming languages but in my spare time I use functional languages for personal (or academic!) projects.
-Toying with Scala and Haskell I've learnt about category theory, a field I see similar to abstract algebra.
+Toying with Scala and Haskell I’ve learnt about category theory, a field I see similar to abstract algebra.

 Programming language design

-Other reason behind developing my own programming language is that I enjoy building tools to help me (and possible others) to build stuff.
+Other reason behind developing my own programming language is that I enjoy building tools to help me (and possible others) build stuff.
 I spent several hours building classes in C++ to automate experiments with soccer simulation using genetic algorithms, fuzzy logic and particle filters, and enjoyed every bit of them.